 Behind the Scenes at the UN

-Our UN Insider’s View course immerses students in official sessions at UN headquarters and briefings on global initiatives.
+Our UN Insider’s View course immerses students in conversations with United Nations diplomats and briefings on global initiatives.

 We are natural partners — Seton Hall and the United Nations.
 Your students and graduates fill our negotiating rooms and the headquarters of the United Nations.
 They staff our field operations and bring uncommon intellect and professionalism to their work.UN Secretary-General Ban Ki-moonSpeaking at the School of Diplomacy’s World Leaders Forum